bkg2018/MUZ-Workshop/MUZ/TestSources/README.md

 # Assembler Testing programs

-These are files to test the assembler work in unit tests.
+These are files to test the assembler  in unit tests.

 They must not be linked to target.